r-am-ya/Sign-language-detection/README.md

 - Hand landmarks are extracted and normalized
 - The predicted ASL alphabet and confidence score are displayed in the GUI

-**🎓 Academic Use**

-This project is suitable for:

-- Machine Learning coursework
-- Mini and Major projects
-- Resume and portfolio showcase

 📌 Future Enhancements

 - Word and sentence-level ASL recognition